U.S. Congressman Sam Johnson

 Sam chronicles his POW experience in solitary confinement in his autobiography, Captive Warriors.
 The book details the stories of the self-named “Alcatraz Gang,” including great American patriots, such as Jeremiah Denton and Jim Stockdale.

 A decorated combat veteran and war hero, Sam was awarded two Silver Stars, two Legions of Merit, the Distinguished Flying Cross, one Bronze Star with Valor, two Purple Hearts, four Air Medals, and three Outstanding Unit Awards.

-Sam Johnson is married to the former Shirley L. Melton of Dallas.
-They are proud parents of three children and grandparents to ten.
+Sam Johnson was married to the late Shirley L. Melton of Dallas, and he is the proud parent of three children and ten grandchildren.